Derrendi, Narrandera

-Derrendi is a heritage-listed residence at 30-32 Twynam Street, Narrandera, Narrandera Shire, New South Wales, Australia.
+Derrendi is a heritage-listed residence at 30–32 Twynam Street, Narrandera, in the Riverina region of New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Derrendi was designed by Ernest R. Laver and built in 1906.

 It is associated with the locally significant Roach family.

 Description

 It is a red brick residence built in the Queen Anne/Federation style.
 The essential features of the building remain intact.

 Heritage listing

 Derrendi was listed on the New South Wales State Heritage Register on 2 April 1999.
 It is also recognised on the Australian Institute of Architects' register of significant architecture in New South Wales.